Vulnerable area: Vulnerable area

 An area in the vulnerable category is characterised by a low socioeconomic status; and criminals have a negative impact on society and public institutions.
 Criminals may use direct threats and blackmail or indirect methods such as public displays of violence which place bystanders at risk of injury or narcotics openly traded in public spaces.
 The effect of their activities is that inhabitants experience lower levels of security, which may make them less willing to participate or witness in judicial proceedings against criminals.

 Risk area

-A risk area fulfills all criteria for a vulnerable area and may become an especially vulnerable area if no interventions are put in.
+The risk area category was used from 2015 to 2023.
+A risk area fulfilled all criteria for a vulnerable area and could become an especially vulnerable area if no interventions were put in.
 At the end of 2023, these areas numbered 15.
+The category was removed in December 2025; the police concluded that many areas had remained classified as risk areas for years without escalating, undermining the premise of an "imminent risk", and that the category name was frequently misunderstood as referring to areas at risk of becoming vulnerable rather than areas between vulnerable and especially vulnerable.
+All 15 former risk areas were reclassified as vulnerable areas; none met the criteria for especially vulnerable.

 Especially vulnerable area

 Inhabitants of these areas suffer a potential threat from criminals in the area, which has led to an overall disinclination to participate in judicial proceedings against criminals.
 In especially vulnerable areas there are systematic threats and violence against witnesses and victims or complainants.
 These circumstances make it very difficult or impossible for police organisations to complete their mission of law enforcement.
 In December 2015 these areas numbered 15.
 In June 2017 this had increased to 23 as some areas were reclassified primarily due to more refined information, not due to a changed situation.
+By December 2023, the number had decreased to 17, and as of December 2025 there were 19 especially vulnerable areas, though the increase from 17 was due to the subdivision of two previously larger areas rather than any deterioration.

 An especially vulnerable area may also experience: